AliCYSIQ/myRooms/3-Notes/XSS.md

 `script-src https://scripts.normal-website.com`

 Care should be taken when allowing scripts from external domains.
 If there is any way for an attacker to control content that is served from the external domain, then they might be able to deliver an attack.
 For example, content delivery networks (CDNs) that do not use per-customer URLs, such as `ajax.googleapis.com`, should not be trusted, because third parties can get content onto their domains.

+In addition to whitelisting specific domains, content security policy also provides two other ways of specifying trusted resources: nonces and hashes:

+- The CSP directive can specify a nonce (a random value) and the same value must be used in the tag that loads a script.
+If the values do not match, then the script will not execute.
+To be effective as a control, the nonce must be securely generated on each page load and not be guessable by an attacker.
+- The CSP directive can specify a hash of the contents of the trusted script.
+If the hash of the actual script does not match the value specified in the directive, then the script will not execute.
+If the content of the script ever changes, then you will of course need to update the hash value that is specified in the directive.